Kyyross/SAW/README.md

 # SAW
-v.0.3.0
+v.0.3.1

 to Do:

--make a view for the state. (<--QUA)
+-make a view for the state. (in corso)

 -(optional)implement firebase(database), so fix operations restful.
--optmize lighthouse "Ceo"
+-optmize lighthouse (in corso)

 Done: